learn-co-curriculum/react-hooks-redux-dispatch-with-events/README.md

 }
 ```

 Call `dispatch({type: 'INCREASE_COUNT'})` again, and we get no error.
-Instead we get a beautiful piece of html code that says the number 1 on it.
+Instead we get a beautiful piece of HTML code that says the number 1 on it.
 Now, if instead we want to show the number zero, our default state, well we can just refresh our page, and then dispatch an action that returns the default state like so: `dispatch(type: '@@INIT')`.
 This does not increase our state, but it does return our default state and then call render.

 This is what we want to do each time we open our page.
 So let's add `dispatch({type: '@@INIT'})` at the end of our JavaScript file.
 This is where we left off previously.
 Our almost completed code should look like the following.